 A solid business plan lays a foundation for a successful business.
 It should be able to outline strategic plans, develop marketing and sales plans, create the foundation for smooth operations.
 It also should be able to convince an investor to contribute to the business.

-Developing a business plan is the first step in the process of deciding whether to actually start a business.
-Determining if an idea fails on paper can help a prospective founder avoid wasting time and money on a business with no realistic hope of success.
+Developing a business plan is the first step in the process of deciding whether to start a business.
+Determining if an idea fails on paper can help a prospective founder avoid wasting time and money on a company with no realistic hope of success.

 The following is a guide to creating a great business plan.